 - Do not use cancer or allergic reactions as a reason to avoid getting your cat vaccinated.
 You are much more likely to lose your unvaccinated cat to one of the diseases you should vaccinate against than you are to ever see a tumor in your cat because of vaccination.

 - Pay special attention to your kittens.
 Young cats are especially fragile, so do not even consider skipping the kitten series and first annual booster.

-Preventive care for your cat — just like for you — is more cost-effective than crisis care, and easier on both your pet and your bank account in the long run.
-The following lists give you some preventive-care guidelines.
+Preventive care for your cat — just like for you — is more cost-effective than crisis care, and it’s easier on both your pet and your bank account in the long run.
+The following sections give you some preventive care guidelines.